ajsb85/carbon82.ai/README.md

 With a wide variety of viewers, you're sure to find one that fits you just right.

-# Smpartphone APP for RTSP Protocol
+# Mobile App for RTSP Protocol

 VLC does not yet support cardboard SDK